Chicago Bears-Colts game time moved back after Patriots vs. Chiefs game postponed

-The move comes after the New England-Kansas City game scheduled for 3:25 p.m.
-Sunday will be rescheduled for Monday or Tuesday after positive COVID-19 tests on both teams.
+The push to a later start comes after the New England-Kansas City game set for 3:25 p.m.
+Sunday was rescheduled for Monday or Tuesday after positive COVID-19 tests on both teams.

 New England Patriots quarterback Cam Newton has tested positive for COVID-19, league sources tell ESPN's Adam Schefter and Field Yates.